DigitalGeographyLab/DHH18-DGL/README.md

 |Twitter        |61338            |9260    |17 FEB 2016  – 02 MAR 2018|Helsinki Municipality |

+The data have been collected usingcustom python-tools into a postgreSQL/PostGIS database.
+For methods, see [Tenkanen et al. 2017](https://www.nature.com/articles/s41598-017-18007-4).
+Data sets described in this repository have been subset to the Helsinki Region.
+In the digital humanities hackathon, the data were provided in EPSG:4326 projection.
+For the introduction to advanced GIS course, the data have been projected from EPSG:4326 to EPSG:3879 coordinate reference system following [this documentation](https://github.com/csc-training/geocomputing/blob/master/pouta/postgis/basic_postgis_management.md#spatial-data-management).
+Columns containing usernames have been removed.

 The column names and their descriptions for each dataset are provided below.
+Columns containing usernames have been removed.

 ### Flickr